RobinCK/vue-ls/README.md

 #### CDN

 Recommended: https://unpkg.com/vue-ls, which will reflect the latest version as soon as it is published to npm.
 You can also browse the source of the npm package at https://unpkg.com/vue-ls/

+Also available on <a href="https://cdn.jsdelivr.net/npm/vue-ls@latest">jsDelivr</a> or <a href="https://cdnjs.com/libraries/vue-ls">cdnjs<a/>, but these two services take some time to sync so the latest release may not be available yet.

 #### NPM